metafacture/metafacture-core/README.md

 ## Metafacture as a stand-alone application

 If you are only interested in running Flux scripts without doing any Java programming this is the way to go.
 The instructions assume that you are using a *nix-like shell.
+[See more information in the wiki page about Flux](https://github.com/metafacture/metafacture-core/wiki/Flux-user-guide).

 1. Download the latest distribution package from the [metafacture-core/releases](https://github.com/metafacture/metafacture-core/releases) page.
 Make sure that you do download a distribution package and _not_ a source code package (the file name should include *-dist*).